SuspiciousDuck/aternosapi/README.md

 # aternosapi
-An API I made in C++ to manage Minecraft servers.
+An API I made in C++ to manage Aternos hosted Minecraft servers.
 # Building
 Requirements: <br>
 [libcpr](https://github.com/libcpr/cpr): Used to send posts and requests to aternos. <br>
 [QuickJSpp](https://github.com/ftk/quickjspp): Used to evaluate AJAX_TOKEN.
 Too lazy to put a different solution. <br>
 [cryptopp-cmake](https://github.com/abdes/cryptopp-cmake): Used to encrypt MD5, required to log in. <br>
 [cmake](https://cmake.org/): Used to build the project. <br>
+[libxml2](https://github.com/GNOME/libxml2): Used to parse server list. <br>
 ```
 $ git clone https://github.com/SuspiciousDuck/aternosapi
 $ cd aternosapi